AkimZmerli/AkimZmerli/README.md

 Welcome 👋 My name is Akim
 ===================================================================================================================================

-I belong to the next Gen of Software and Web developers
+I belong to the next Gen of Software and Web Developers
 -------------------------------------------

 With the powers of DevHaus Academy and The Odin Project I was able to switch gears onto a new spectacular road of cyber magic.
 Together we have been building a full stack Netflix mockup and the social network App "Bounce".
 My passion runs deep for chess, programming simple games, exploring AI tools and good food.